NCBI-Hackathons/GeneHummus/Readme.md

 ![](figures/workflow.png)

+You can follow the [tutorial](#tutorial.md) for a step-by-step sequences identification.

 ## Conserved Domain Architecture

 In total, we have identified **561 Auxin Response Factor protein** sequences across **10 different Legume species**.